 Baby food basically falls under the same category as breastmilk or formula.

 - You are allowed to bring enough for the duration of your trip.
 If you are gone for a week, that is quite a bit of baby food pouches or jars.
-I recommend the pouches when traveling.
+I recommend the pouches when traveling with a baby.

 - Like breastmilk and formula you will have to separate it and declare it with TSA.
 They will likely inspect it and possibly open one of the containers.
 If that happens, plan to use that one first since once opened baby food must be used within a day.

-- Finally, plan to pack an extra days worth of food or formula.
-Traveling can be unpredictable, flights can get cancelled and your trip may end up being longer than expected.
+- Finally, plan to pack an extra day or so worth of food or formula.
+Traveling can be unpredictable, flights can get cancelled, you may have an unanticipated long layover, and your trip may end up being longer than expected.
+So be prepared, and pack accordingly.